transmuteAI/SolarNet/README.md

 We have tried to reparameterize the domain of variables to be optimized.
 For this, we employed a Convolutional Neural Network (CNN) , to  obtain  density variables as output.
 Here, we try to optimize the weights and the biases of the CNN , to produce such values of density variables that will give us maximum efficiency (minimum loss).

-This is a schematic diagram of our optimization process
+Here is a schematic diagram of our optimization process

    ![Test Image1](https://github.com/BhattacharyaSumit/deeptop/blob/master/Figs/Flow.png)

+ ### Notebooks

+ We have provided all-in-one Jupyter Notebooks for our experiments with SolarNet.
+For the sake of easy demonstration, we also provide here the notebook for Heat Conduction Problem which, by virtue, is a linear optimization problem.

 ## Experiments and Resutls